davidamebley/surgical_tool_handling/README.md

 ## Training Tasks
 The main training task available in the application is the Path tracking task.
-It allows the user to move an object along a path on the computer screen using any of the available surgical instruments.
+It allows the user to move an object along a path on the computer screen using specific surgical instruments.

 ## Software Tools
 - Python